 LEVERAGE COUNTRY AND REGIONAL INITIATIVES

 Partly as a result of COVID, many countries have launched initiatives to accelerate innovation in healthcare.
-It makes sense to know what specific advantage your country or even region offers, and incorporate that into your plans.
+It makes sense to know what specific advantage your country or even region offers and incorporate that into your plans.

-Think also about a cross-border strategy with neighbouring countries.
+Think also about a cross-border strategy with neighboring countries.
 The APAC region is populated by some 4.3 billion people.
 Whereas health systems, government engagement, innovation maturity, and investment vary widely across the countries, there is also huge, untapped potential for countries in this region to partner with each other for shared health outcomes.